 The film because of its brief length (thirty-two minutes) is dense and direct; it talks plainly to the audience (in the voice of actor Michel Bouquet) and presents its material briskly--a sketch of how the camps were designed and constructed (the usual contractors, with an occasional bribe thrown in), a summary of the process by which prisoners were gathered, a description of the elaborate system of classes under which they were categorized and labeled (I assume Cayrol stressed the latter to suggest the Nazis' obsession with status, all others rated below them in varying degrees of inferiority).
 Mention is made of how the prisoners responded--either by hiring on as kapos (supervisors at times more cruel than even the Nazis), or by helping one another, or by more furtive means (a wooden crocodile carving; a recipe for Basque crawfish).

-My students liked, I think, the no-nonsense tone, the undramatic way the film presented its facts, with no undue emphasis or evasion (considering the kind of young men and women I'm dealing with, they must especially appreciate being told things straight--appreciate the film 'being real,' as they say).
+My students liked, I think, the no-nonsense tone, the undramatic way the film presented its facts, with no undue emphasis or evasion (considering the kind of young men and women I'm dealing with, they must especially appreciate being adressed straight--appreciate the film 'being real,' as they say).
 More than one commented on the (mostly string-and-flute) music (by Hanns Eisler), which at one point was described as 'weird'--"It's surprising," I admitted.
-"It's like the kind of cheerful ditty you'd hear in those old science documentaries they used to show kids in grade school, back in the day.
-In effect we're watching a documentary about grade-school science experiments, with bright music to keep you interested."
+"It's like the kind of cheerful ditty you hear in those old science documentaries they showed kids in grade school, back in the day.
+In effect we're watching a grade school documentary about science experiments, with bright music to keep you interested."

 The film goes on to make connections between the camps and the outside world--how corporations tried testing their drugs on hospital patients, how prisoners were lent out as cheap labor.
-I pointed out to my students that they could in Walmart and still find the names of these companies--IG Farben, Siemens, among others.
+I pointed out to my students that they could go to Walmart right now and still find products bearing the name of these companies--IG Farben, Siemens, among others.

-It's a remarkably modest film, in that it continually protests the impossibility of describing the Holocaust, refuses to sensationalize the material in any way-- resorting to archival footage to present atrocities, modern footage to suggest them (the aforementioned air vents and operating tables and--but you have to see the picture to really appreciate this--furrowed concrete ceilings).
+The film continually protests the impossibility of describing the Holocaust, refuses to sensationalize the material in any way-- resorting to archival footage to present atrocities, new footage to suggest their modern-day presence (the aforementioned air vents and operating tables and--but you have to see the picture to really appreciate this--furrowed concrete ceilings).
 You might say Resnais' Night and Fog shares with Spiegelman's Maus a common strategy: in attempting to describe the indescribable they resort to the small and commonplace (a documentary short, a cartoon about cats and mice).